whisperpine/nix-config/README.md

 darwin-rebuild switch --flake ~/nix-config
 ```

-Tip: `darwin-help` will open a HTML version of the manpage in the default browser.\
+Tip: `darwin-help` will open a HTML version of the man-page in the default browser.\
 `man 5 configuration.nix` will open the manual of nix-darwin right in the terminal.